-17.01 DEFINITIONS AND GENERAL PROVISIONS
+A. Definitions and General Provision

-A. Grievance: A claim by a Resident, a group of Residents, or the Union, that the University has violated a specific provision of the Agreement during the term of this Agreement and/or a claim that a Disciplinary Action, as defined in Article 17.01, section (B) below and subject to the limitations set forth in Article 17.01, section (D) below, was not supported by just cause.

-B. For purposes of this Article, "Disciplinary Action" means restriction, suspension, nonrenewal, and/ or termination of employment.

-C. Before a grievance related to a Disciplinary Action can be filed under this Article, the Resident must first exhaust any complaint or review processes available to them under the University Academic Due Process Policy, as may be amended from time to time.
+- 1. Grievance: A claim by a Resident, a group of Residents, or the Union, that the University has violated a specific provision of the Agreement during the term of this Agreement and/or a claim that a disciplinary action, as defined in subparagraph A.2 below and subject to the limitations set forth in subparagraph 4 below, was not supported by just cause. - 2.
+For purposes of this Article, "Disciplinary Action" means restriction, suspension, non-renewal, and/ or termination of employment. - 3.
+Before a grievance related to a Disciplinary Action can be filed under this Article, the Resident must first exhaust any complaint or review processes available to them under the UCSF Academic Due Process Policy, as may be amended from time to time.
 Conclusion of that complaint or review process shall initiate the thirty (30) calendar day timeline described below for filing a grievance under this Article.
-Grievances filed per this provision shall be expedited and filled at Step II (Article 17.05, section (B)).

-D. Decisions or judgments by the University, including Disciplinary Actions, related to all academic or clinical matters, as defined in Article 17.01, section (E) below, shall not be subject to review under the grievance and arbitration procedure set forth in this Agreement.
-Such decisions may result in academic and/or administrative actions listed in the University Academic Due Process Policy.
-Academic and/or Clinical decisions and academic and/or administrative actions shall only be subject to review as provided under the University Academic Due Process Policy, the University policy may not restrict a Resident from having a representative of their choosing (Union or otherwise selected) at the hearing.

-E. Academic or clinical matters are those that relate to whether the Resident has developed the practice-based learning and improvement, patient care and procedural skills, systems-based practice related to medical judgement, and medical knowledge competencies that are necessary to function at the current level of training, advance to the next level or training, or be assessed as eligible for graduation and board certification.
+Grievances filed per this provision shall be expedited and filled at Step II (provision E) - 4.
+Decisions or judgments by the University, including Disciplinary Actions, related to all academic or clinical matters, as defined in subparagraph A.5 below, shall not be subject to review under the grievance and arbitration procedure set forth in this Agreement.
+Such decisions may result in academic and/or administrative actions listed in the UCSF Academic Due Process Policy.
+Academic and/or Clinical decisions and academic and/or administrative actions shall only be subject to review as provided under the UCSF Academic Due Process Policy, the location policy may not restrict a Resident from having a representative of their choosing (Union or otherwise selected) at the hearing. - 5.
+Academic or clinical matters are those that relate to whether the Resident has developed the practice-based learning and improvement, patient care and procedural skills, systems-based practice related to medical judgment, and medical knowledge competencies that are necessary to function at the current level of training, advance to the next level or training, of be assessed as eligible for graduation and board certification understood there shall only be one (1) Union spokesperson.

-17.02 REPRESENTATION
+B. Representation

 A Resident or a group of Residents shall be entitled to a single representative in any Step of the grievance procedure.
 Provided it does not interfere with operational needs and with prior agreement, one (1) additional Union representative may attend grievance meetings.
-Should an additional representative attend a grievance meeting, it is expressly understood there shall only be one (1) Union spokesperson.
+Should an additional representative attend a grievance meeting, it is expressly